yashketkar/chair/question.md

+# Question
+should the value of chairs textbox update while the simulation runs to reflect the number of chairs?

 # THE PROBLEM:
 Imagine there are people sitting in N chairs arranged in a circle.
 Each chair is evenly spaced apart from its neighbors.
 Additionally, each chair is given an number starting with 1 and increasing by 1 to N, such that the chair to the right of a person sitting in chair 1 is numbered 2.